ministe2003/cloneOppWithProducts/README.md

 - Production [installation](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5B0000006JHl&isdtp=p1)

 ## Limitations
-Relationship fields (lookup and master detail) cannot be added to the 'Clone Opportunity Editable Field Set' or you will receive an error when attempting to clone the lines.
-This is due to a limitation in the Lightning:Datatable component.
+- Relationship fields (lookup and master detail) cannot be added to the 'Clone Opportunity Editable Field Set' or you will receive an error when attempting to clone the lines.
+This is due to a limitation in the Lightning:Datatable component
+- This has not been tested in multiple orgs so other limitations may exist which I'm not yet aware of

 ## Credit
 Again, credit must be given to [Naval Sharma](https://github.com/sfcure/CloneOpp) and his CloneOpp component which formed the basis for this project.